jc-romin/jc-romin.github.io/README.md

 I'm a recent BSc Mathematics graduate from the University of Calgary, with a concentration in Statistics and a growing passion for **cybersecurity**, **cloud computing**, and **data analysis**.
 I'm actively seeking entry-level roles in **cybersecurity**, **cloud infrastructure**, or **data analytics**, where I can grow, contribute, and continue learning.

+I am someone who deeply values the continuous pursuit of personal development, so I proactively look for ways to upskill and improve myself.
+I've partaken in programs such as the Information and Communications Technology Council's (ICTC) CTWIL Program and PwC's Jump Start Your Career program.

 *****

 ## Technical Skills